captainigweh12/rejection-hero/README.md

 - 6 Categories: Sales, Social, Entrepreneurship, Dating, Confidence, Career
 - 4 Difficulty Levels: Easy, Medium, Hard, Expert
 - Auto-navigation to quest detail page after creation
-- Auto-start quest when created (if less than 2 active quests)
+- Auto-start quest when created (if you have available slots)
 - Real-time progress tracking (NOs and YESes collected)
 - Rewards: Earn XP and points based on difficulty
-- Max 2 active quests (extras go to queue)
+- **Quest Slots**: 1 slot for your quests, 1 slot for friend quests (extras go to queue)

 **Quest Detail Experience** ✨ MODERNIZED!
 (3D Dark Theme Design)
 - **Modern 3D UI**: Dark gradient background (#0A0A0F to #1A1A24) with glassmorphism effects